 Bearing that in mind, it's possible Apple could introduce that change for the iPhone 13.
 Last fall, leaker Ben Geskin published a render on Twitter detailing how the system could work, by embedding the entirety of the TrueDepth system and earpiece inside the handset's top bezel.

-While it's reasonable to think Apple will probably keep the iPhone 12-style notch around for another generation, given that it's taken a more gradual, iterative approach to design in recent years, the company could conceivably introduce a more experimental model in 2021 — think no ports, but also no notch, either — along the lines of the original iPhone X. Of course, this is just speculation.
+Considering how Apple has taken a more gradual, iterative approach to design in recent years, the company could conceivably introduce a more experimental model in 2021 — think no ports, but also no notch, either — along the lines of the original iPhone X. Of course, this is just speculation.

 iPhone 13 Touch ID: Will it make a comeback?